alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   <img src="image-1.png" />
 </p>

 This dataset is imbalanced.
-Only 0.2 % were fraud transactions.
+Only 0.2 % are fraud transactions.
 The average amount of fraud transactions (fraud cost) is RM 122.21.
-Since the amount of fraud transactions is heavily skewed, we'll be using median instead, which is RM 9.25.
+Since the amount of fraud transactions is heavily skewed, we will be using median instead, which is RM 9.25.

 ## Cross-validation
-This dataset was separated into training set (70 %) and test set (30 %).
-Training set was used for model development while test set was used for model evaluation.
+This dataset is separated into training set (70 %) and test set (30 %).
+Training set is used for model development while test set is used for model evaluation.

-Six different models were built.
-The models were evaluated using 5-folds cross-validation.
+We will be using 5-fold cross-validation to estimate the performance of six different machine learning models on unseen data.
 Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors and so on.
 Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
-Meaning, more customers have tendency to stop using our services.
+More customers have high tendency to stop using our products/services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">
   <thead>